wjdwls0630/khu_sensor/README.md

 * RREG(Read Register) mode
   - ST_RREG_INIT
-	This state is start of reading register. 'r_spi_data_in' also corresponds to DIN(Data Input) of datasheet like ST_WREG_INIT.
+	This state is start of reading register. 'r_spi_data_in' also corresponds to DIN(Data Input) of datasheet.
 According to Table 13 of datasheet, DIN has to be 001rrrrr, rrrrr meaing register address being read.
 	001 is defiend as 'OP_READ_REG' as PARAMETER at upper part of code, and rrrrr corresponds to r_ads_reg_addr, which is assigned by i_ADS1292_REG_ADDR received from sensor_core's ST_ADS_RREG_INIT state.
 	'r_spi_data_in is sent to spi_master module, with 'r_spi_data_in_valid' used to generating sclk and MOSI.
 	After sending to spi_master module, state moves to ST_RREG_SEND_REG_ADDR.